Andrea Callard

 image: 30"h X 22"w

 ”What’s up with the bats?” asked an urban visitor, a psychiatrist.
-Another print shop visitor recalled a visceral childhood memory of actually seeing bats stuck in flypaper.
-Bats swooped in curvilinear motion late at night while artists focused on details in the print studio.
+One print shop visitor told a vivid childhood memory of seeing bats stuck in flypaper.
+Bats flew near the ceiling late at night while artists focused on details in the print studio.
+Callard's beloved grandfather wrote a story in a letter.
+He had chased bats out of his furniture store with a sharp pole.

 Barn Theater